Skip to content

 Wire an SQS DLQ to a CDK-managed async singleton Lambda.

-AwsCustomResource provider Lambdas are invoked asynchronously by CloudFormation during stack lifecycle events.
+CDK-managed provider Lambdas (the AwsCustomResource provider, the BucketDeployment handler) are invoked asynchronously by CloudFormation during stack lifecycle events.
 Without an on_failure destination, a provider crash that exhausts Lambda's two automatic async retries is silently dropped — the stack rollback still surfaces a CFN error, but the cause (Python traceback, AWS API error response) is gone unless someone catches it in CloudWatch within the retention window.
 SQS as the on_failure destination preserves the failed-event envelope (full request payload + responseContext) for post-mortem.

 The queue uses the same CMK as the surrounding stack, with 14-day retention (Lambda's max meaningful window — events older than that have already aged past most rollback investigations).